reeshabhkumarranjan/Null-to-Optional-Eclipse-Plugin/README.md

 - the **Eclipse SDK**, **Eclipse SDK tests**, and the **Eclipse testing framework**.
   - These can be installed from the "Install New Software..." menu option under "Help" in Eclipse.
   - Choose the 'update site': [The Eclipse Project Updates](http://download.eclipse.org/eclipse/updates/4.7) in 'Work With' field.
-  - After installing these plugins, there will be multiple instances of each of two types of errors.
+- After installing these plugins, there will be multiple instances of each of two types of errors visible in the 'Problems' view:
   -
   -